TC25/Geospatial_workshop_EE/OEFS/index.md

 ### Reducing Data by Region
 #### Calculate spatial mean NDVI values for each census tract.

 Here, we will focus on estimating the mean NDVI of each census tract instead of using the pixel-level data.
 This will be done through a function that can be mapped over the Chicago feature collection.
-The reduceregion operation within the function ouputs the mean NDVI within the feature (specified through the reduce argument to the operation), and this mean NDVI is added as a new property to the feature.
+The reduceRegion operation within the function outputs the mean NDVI within the feature (specified through the reducer argument to the operation), and this mean NDVI is added as a new property to the feature.

 ```javascript
 function Neighborhood_mean(feature) {